-The owner of the board is the first profile displayed, as in the picture above.
+The owner of the board is the first profile displayed.

-By pinning your content onto popular group boards, your content is seen by people who don't follow you.
+By pinning your content onto popular group boards, your content can be seen by users who don't follow you.

-Pinterest search of course!
-Enter a keyword search phrase that relates to your niche and select boards to search only boards.
+You can find group boards via Pinterest Search of course.
+Enter a keyword search phrase that relates to your niche and search in board names.

 Note: Use group boards wisely.
 Only join group boards that are within your niche, are actively monitored and don't have too many contributors.